kaikue/Oceania/README.md

 - Folder for item .py files
 	- need to change how they are imported
 - Make image loading only happen once ever (for itemdrops especially)
+	- Don't render giant blocks in player's hand- use BlockDrop versions

 NEEDED FEATURES
 --